 - Assessment sessions are open but if you wish to schedule an appointment please do so

 Often times, many individuals may need to take a transitional or 'refresher' class to brush-up their skills prior to entering a college level course.
-If you have questions about transitional classes, please contact Monica Wilson, Dean of Student Access and Success, 304-434-8000, or tollfree: 877-982-2322.
+If you have questions about transitional classes, please contact Laurie Pitcher, Program Coordinator for Admissions and FA, 304-434-8000, or toll free: 877-982-2322.

 Assessment of Prior Learning